NewPagodi/wxSTCmee/doc/doc.md

 Next, margins have the wrong colors.
 We can fix the fold margin now:

  - open the "SetFoldMarginColour" item
+	+ set the back parameter to rgb (255,255,255).
+(You can either type/paste (255,255,255) into the value area or press the button labeled '...' to open a color setting dialog where you can enter those values.)
 	+ set the useSetting parameter to true
+ - open the "SetFoldMarginHiColour" item
-	+ set the back parameter to rgb (233,233,233).
-You'll need to press the button labeled '...' to open a color setting dialog where you can enter those values.
+	+ set the fore parameter to rgb (233,233,233).
+	+ set the useSetting parameter to true

-For whatever reason, the line number and bookmark margin colors are set in a different property group, so I'll cover that when we get there.
+ - For whatever reason, the line number and bookmark margin colors are set in a different property group, so I'll cover that when we get there.

 #### Setting the lexer (and repairing the damage setting the lexer does)